ehatina99/ehatina99/README.md

 a duel degree program with either Case Western or Washington University.
 This is, so I can pursue my goals of becoming a Mechanical
-Engineer with a masters in Robotics.
+Engineer with a masters in Robotics. ooooo butts